33 N. LaSalle Street # 900

 Program: Graduate Fellowship

-The Farmworker and Landscaper Advocacy Project (FLAP) is the only organization providing legal services specifically to all categories of workers in agriculture, horticulture, food production, and landscaping in Illinois.
+The Farmworker and Landscaper Advocacy Project (FLAP)- Ayuda para Trabajadores is the only organization providing free legal services specifically to all categories of workers in agriculture, horticulture, food production, restaurant and landscaping in Illinois.

-FLAP’s mission is to improve working conditions for immigrants, migrant, and seasonal workers in the agricultural and landscaping industries in Illinois; including low-income farmworkers, landscapers, snow plow workers, packinghouse workers, cannery workers, and meat and poultry workers.
-FLAP carries out this mission through outreach, community education, community legal education, litigation, and referrals.
-FLAP files wage and hour claims directly in-house and refers all manner of other claims to area atorneys and agencies.
+FLAP’s mission is to improve working conditions for immigrants, migrant, and seasonal workers including low-income farmworkers, landscapers, snow plow workers, packinghouse workers, cannery workers, restaurant and meat and poultry workers.
+FLAP carries out this mission through outreach, community education, community legal education, litigation, information and referrals and partnering with other organizations to fight human labor trafficking.
+FLAP files wage and hour claims directly in-house and refers all manner of other claims to area attorneys and agencies.

-A FLAP PILI fellow will be engaged in actively supporting and engaging in litigation: legal research writing, drafting all manner of pleadings including complaints, motion practice, discovery, and settlement agreements, investigating claims and gathering facts from clients; answering clients’ substantive and procedural questions, appearing in court, and other work related to our wage and hour cases primarily filed in federal court.
-The fellow will also have the opportunity to engage in outreach and/or community education, as well as attend meetings and/or events with other advocacy and community organizations.
+A FLAP PILI fellow will be engaged in actively supporting and engaging in litigation: legal research writing, drafting all manner of pleadings including complaints, motion practice, discovery, and settlement agreements, investigating claims and gathering facts from clients; answering clients’ substantive and procedural questions, and other work related to our wage and hour cases primarily filed in federal court.
+The fellow will also have the opportunity to engage in the organization fundraiser efforts doing research for potential donors and foundations, outreach and/or community legal education, as well as attend meetings and/or events with other advocacy and community organizations.

-Applicants should be responsible and very sensitive to the legal problems faced by immigrants, landscapers and migrant farmworkers, especially wage-theft and hazardous working conditions.
+Applicants should be responsible and very sensitive to the legal problems faced by immigrants, especially wage-theft and hazardous working conditions.
 Spanish language skills are not required but are strongly preferred.

 This agency is approved to host Graduate Fellows.